anonymous-repo-submission/artifact/README.md

 Refer to `tests/test_markov_attacks.py` to see a standalone test case for our attacks in both artificial distributions and query log settings.

-Prio to performing the evaluations, both TAIR and AOL need to be downloaded, extracted and indexed into a corresponding subdirectory, the indexing files can be found in `evaluation/keyword/index_aol.py` & `evaluation/keyword/index_tair.py`.
+Prio to performing the evaluations, both `TAIR`[[Qlog]](https://doi.ipk-gatersleben.de/DOI/a8d78c11-bb09-43a9-8eb4-591fa1266133/9462b38e-bb71-44ba-b95d-42bebf1cbf81/2) and `AOL`[[Qlog]](https://jeffhuang.com/search_query_logs/) need to be downloaded, extracted and indexed into a corresponding subdirectory, the indexing files can be found in `evaluation/keyword/index_aol.py` & `evaluation/keyword/index_tair.py`.
+Our attacks require indexing only the query logs.
+Thus, we have commented out the original TAIR data collection indexing.

 The evaluation files needed in order to reproduce the results of our paper can be found in:
 `evaluation/keyword/eval_keyword_query_attacks_artificial.py`  & `evaluation/keyword/eval_keyword_query_attacks.py`